-- For example, if a family has 2 recipients of Youth Allowance (both aged 18 or over, away from home), each recipient's rate is reduced by 10 cents for each dollar above the parental income free area.
-If the dependants attract different rates of payment, the reduction is shared based on each dependant's share of the total maximum rate for all family members. - The parental income test generally doesn't apply if parent/s receive an income support payment (including Department of Veterans' Affairs income support payments) at a rate above nil.
-The maintenance income test may still apply.
+• For example, if a family has 2 recipients of Youth Allowance (both aged 18 or over, away from home), each recipient's rate is reduced by 10 cents for each dollar above the parental income free area.
+If the dependants attract different rates of payment, the reduction is shared based on each dependant's share of the total maximum rate for all family members.